stjordanis/openpyxl-2/doc/datetime.rst

-The benefit of using this format is that the meaning of the stored information is not subject to interpretation, as it is with the single number format.
+The benefit of using this format is that the meaning of the stored information is not subject to interpretation, as it is with the single number format [#f1]_.

-The ISO 8601 format has no concept of timedeltas (time interval durations).
-Do not expect to be able to store and retrieve timedelta values directly with this, more on that below.
+The ISO 8601 format has no concept of timedeltas (time interval durations). `openpyxl` therefore always uses the single number format for timedelta values when writing them to file.

 The 1900 and 1904 date systems